 Susan Gardner has 18 years of experience doing health related research and 15 years in a management position at the Food and Drug Administration.
 Dr. Gardner has a Ph.D in Medical Sociology.

-Alan Kraut is a developmental psychologist with over 40 years’ experience on the faculty of Virginia Tech, as senior staff at the American Psychological Association, Executive Director of the Association for Psychological Science, and currently, as Executive Director of the Psychological Clinical Science Accreditation System.
+Alan Kraut is a developmental psychologist with over 40 years of experience — on the faculty of Virginia Tech, as senior staff at the American Psychological Association, Executive Director of the Association for Psychological Science, and Executive Director of the Psychological Clinical Science Accreditation System.
 Dr. Kraut also served on the Board of Tree House, Montgomery County’s Child Advocacy Center for abused and neglected children.

 Cynde R. Burgess